StudyFrenchSpanish

 5. Bengaluru Central University (Centre for Global Studies)

-The newly launched Centre for Global Languages (CGL), run by the newly formed Bengaluru Central University (BCU), is home to 11 different foreign languages.
+The newly launched Centre for Global Languages (CGL), run by the newly formed Bengaluru Central University (BCU), is home to 11 foreign languages.

-The admission in short-term Korean courses is based on the merit list/cut-off.
+Admission to short-term Korean courses is based on the merit list/cut-off.
 The CGL offers the following classes for session 2019-2020:-

 • Certificate – I | Duration = 4 Months, Fees = ₹ 7,000 for Regular & ₹ 8,000 for Weekend.